TomHegarty/Gong-FE-Exercise/README.md

 # Gong Front End Exercise
  **Tom Hegarty**  -  tomhegarty98<@>gmail.com

-This app is built to satisfy the requirements from the specification, the spec can be found in the code as `spec.pdf`
+This app is built to satisfy the requirements from the provided specification, the spec can be found in the code as [spec.pdf](./spec.pdf)

 ## Installation and run instructions:
 **Dev app:**